-The Department of Psychology reviews each candidate's complete application to assess promise for a career in teaching and research.
-Courses taken, grade point average, letters of recommendation, statement of purpose and Graduate Record Exam scores (verbal, quantitative, and analytical) are all considered.
-The Department of Psychology places considerable emphasis on research training.
-Therefore, students who are admitted have often been involved in independent research as undergraduates.
-Although there are no course requirements for admission, all applicants should have sufficient foundational knowledge and research experience to allow them to go straight into graduate level course work and to conduct research.
+The Department of Psychology holistically reviews each candidate's complete application to assess the promise of a career in teaching and research.
+Consideration is based on various factors, including courses taken, grade point average, letters of recommendation, and the statement of purpose.
+Additionally, the Department of Psychology places considerable emphasis on research training, and admitted students have often been involved in independent research as undergraduate students or post-baccalaureate settings.
+Although there are no course requirements for admission, all applicants should have sufficient foundational knowledge and research experience to engage in graduate-level coursework and research.

-We accept students who hold undergraduate degrees as well as those who have both undergraduate and master's degrees.
-An undergraduate major in psychology is not required; the Department welcomes applicants from other academic backgrounds.
+We accept students with undergraduate degrees and those with both undergraduate and master's degrees.
+An undergraduate psychology major is not required; the Department welcomes applicants from other academic backgrounds.

 How to Apply

 Complete the online application